microsoft/vscode-java-test/CONTRIBUTING.md

 5. Install the [Eclipse PDE Support extension](https://marketplace.visualstudio.com/items?itemName=yaozheng.vscode-pde) in your VS Code
 6. Open a Java file and wait until 👍 shows in the right-bottom of the status bar

+> Sometimes, if you find the code navigation is not working, please reload your VS Code.

 #### Use Eclipse
 5. Import `java-extension/com.microsoft.java.test.plugin` in Eclipse
 6. Click `Window` > `Preferences` > `Plug-in Development` > `Target Platform`